 After that, I saw his mouth moving but I couldn’t hear anything.
 It was still silence.
 I glanced at my mom as she looked at him, the man of her dreams.
 Her knight in shining armor.
 Her hero.
 I saw her heartbreaking.
 Finally, I turned and looked at the bravest girl I know.
 My little sister Audrey.
 Six years my junior and a welcomed surprise to my parents.

 The one that the store clerk called Snow ran towards me.
 She must have remembered me from earlier.
-Although I thought she looked more like a Vanilla Swirl because she was the exact same color of the vanilla swirl that sat perfectly on top of a sugar cone.
+Although I thought she looked more like a Vanilla Swirl because she was the exact same color as the vanilla swirl that sat perfectly on top of a sugar cone.
 She was a small pup.
 I sat on the floor and patted Snow while she sat on my lap.
 Moments later, my mom walked up and asked, “Baby where is your sister?”
-As I stood up trying to see through the sea of people and explain to my mom using my 8-year-old mind, that she was right there, but she wasn’t.
+As I stood up trying to see through the sea of people and explain to my mom using my 8-year-old mind, she was right there, but she wasn’t.

 My 2-year-old sister had gone missing.
 My mom dropped the pretzel, grabbed my hand, and started calling for my sister while running around asking people if they had seen her.
 Mall security walked up to us and started talking to my mom.
 My mom was shoveling through her purse to find the picture of Audrey that she had in her wallet.
 Another security guard walked up as I was looking through the crowd.
 I pulled my mom’s purse with hope when I noticed Audrey’s Barbie dolls on the ground in front of the pet store.

-I ran into the store, my mom and the security guards followed me.
+I ran into the store, and my mom and the security guards followed me.
 We saw Audrey sitting in front of a cat cage while poking her fingers in the cage as the little kitten played with her.
-She heard me call her name, turned around, and looked at me and said, “Josie!
+She heard me call her name, turned around, looked at me, and said, “Josie!
 Kitty!”

 My Mom picked her up and squeezed her so tight as tears fell from her eyes.
-My dad walked into the store minutes later, and held my mom and said, “I’m sorry you had to experience that.”
-He picked me up, and said, “You are a big girl and hero for finding your sister.
+My dad walked into the store minutes later, held my mom, and said, “I’m sorry you had to experience that.”
+He picked me up, and said, “You are a big girl and a hero for finding your sister.
 How did you do it, Detective Lock?”
 He put his loose arm around my mom who was still holding Audrey and kissed her.
 He asked if Audrey wanted to show him the pretty kitty.
 We adopted that kitty that day and named her AJ for Audrey Junior.

 14 years later, Audrey was still exemplifying that bravery when she first learned she had cancer.
 She was a sophomore in high school.
 I was home from college during Spring Break and she looked at me and said, “There are worst things than a bald-headed cheerleader.”
 Then she showed me all these statistics on lymphoma and the survival rate.
 She told me that she was on Team Lock and she presented me with a baseball jersey top that read TEAM LOCK.

 I did everything to hide my fear of her.
 I hugged her and stood in the perfect cheer stance and started clapping to the beat, “Team Lock, Team Lock!
 We are ready for a victory!
 Team Lock, Team Lock!
 This is our victory!”
 She stood up next to me and we cheered together.
 She hugged me again and said, “We have to teach mom and dad our cheer so we can kick cancer’s butt.”
 I told her I would be down shortly.
-I retreated to my room, closed the door and sat there crying.
+I retreated to my room, closed the door, and sat there crying.

 I looked at myself in the mirror and said, “You have to be brave for her.
 You have to be brave for her.”
 I put on my Jersey as I made it to the top of the steps, I could see my mom smiling as she watched my dad and sister doing the cheer.
 I ran down the stairs, took my mom’s hand and we all started cheering.
 During the chanting, I looked over at Audrey and I could actually see hope.
 She had no fear.
 My beautiful little sister had the biggest smile on her face.